Screen Time, Sleep and Healthy Digital Habits

 Healthy Digital Habits That Actually Work

-Create Screen Free Zones
+Create Screen Free Times

 During meals

-One hour before bed
+One hour before sleep

 Family time